usethreadkit/ThreadKit/packages/plugin-turnstile/README.md

 1. Create your own Turnstile widget in Cloudflare
 2. Add your API domain to the widget's allowed hostnames
 3. Set `TURNSTILE_SECRET_KEY` in your server's `.env`
-4. Pass your site key to the client
+4. Pass your site key to the plugin

 ## API Reference